 - A provider must also advise you of any delays to their proposed timeframes, or when it doesn't believe a complaint can be resolved within 15 working days of receiving it.

 Check out the rest of ACMA's NBN complaint handling standards.

 If you believe your provider is not abiding by ACMA's complaints resolution guidelines, contact the telecommunications industry ombudsman (TIO).

 Unfortunately, scammers will sometimes use major government programs like the NBN to trick people into handing over their money or personal details.
-They pretend to be from NBN Co, a government agency or a telecommunications provider to sound legitimate.
+They pretend to be from NBN Co, a government agency or telecommunications provider to sound legitimate.

 NBN Co will never ask for your banking or financial details.
 If someone rings you or comes to your door saying they're from NBN Co, we don't recommend sharing any of your personal details or paying for any equipment.